SravanSoma777/SravansBookStore/SravansBookStore/README.txt

 -- Created a class file that implements the repository -- and modified the code to create the constructors and dependency injection

+1839 2022-11-07

+-- created individual repository for category and all potential models for the fututre
+		-- Categoryrepository.cs
+		and interface file ICategroyInterface.cs

+-- Modified CategoryRepository.cs file with the using statements and methods pointing to ApplicationDbContext -- Modified ICategoryRepository interface with a update void method -- and updated the void method to retreive the first or default category object and pass the id as the generic entity which matches the category id